nicoalba/solana-demo/README.md

 - Installed Solana CLI, Rust, and Anchor inside WSL2 (Ubuntu)
 - Created the project using Anchor’s Rust test template
-- Moved the project to WSL-native Linux filesystem for compatibility
+- Ran validator ledger on Linux home for compatibility.
 - Built the project using `anchor build`
 - Deployed the contract to a local validator using `anchor deploy`
 - Ran integration tests using `anchor test`